WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 ## Handler Registration

-The handler is a representation of a set of capabilities that can be used when placing a call.
-The handler description is a semi-static declaration which declares features, codecs, and other properties of the handler.
+The handler is a representation of a device.
+Each device has a set of capabilities that can be used when placing a call, which are contained in its advertisement.
+The handler description is a semi-static declaration which contains the advertisement along with other properties of the handler.
 Handler descriptions are semi-static in that they do not change on a call by call basis.
 They change only when some kind of significant configuration change happens.
 For example, if an SBC